Man City vs. Liverpool, Man Utd vs. Liverpool pick of ICC 2018 games

 Manchester City will arrive in the United States as Premier League champions, but they will face Liverpool having lost all three of their meetings with Jurgen Klopp's team in 2018.
 If anyone knows how to defeat City and Pep Guardiola, it is Liverpool's coach, and this clash in New Jersey promises to be a taster for next season's title race in England.

-Liverpool are likely to unveil £62 million signing Naby Keita following his much-anticipated arrival from RB Leipzig, with City also expected to spend big this summer to build a squad capable of winning the Champions League next season.
+Liverpool's £62 million signing Naby Keita is set to feature following his much-anticipated arrival from RB Leipzig, alongside Fabinho and Xherdan Shaqiri.
+City should also showcase their big summer signing, Riyad Mahrez, as they look to build a squad capable of winning the Champions League next season.

 July 26: Arsenal vs. Atletico Madrid, National Stadium (Kallang, Singapore)

-With the two clubs meeting in the Europa League semifinals, this clash in Singapore will offer the losers a quick chance for revenge as they prepare for the new campaign.
-The big question mark hanging over Arsenal as they head into the summer, however, is whether the team will be under new management following 22 years under the guidance of Arsene Wenger.
+With the two clubs meeting in the Europa League semifinals, this clash in Singapore will offer the Gunners a quick chance for revenge as they prepare for the new campaign.
+The big question mark hanging over Arsenal as they head into the summer, however, is how they adapt to new manager Unai Emery following 22 years under the guidance of Arsene Wenger.

 July 28: Manchester United vs. Liverpool, Michigan Stadium (Ann Arbor, Michigan)